jungomi/pharo-duck-typing-analysis/CPA.package/CpaBlockMethodScope.class/README.md

+# CpaBlockMethodScope

-CpaBlockMethodScope is special form of CpaScope that applies to methods with a block as receiver.
+`CpaBlockMethodScope` is special form of `CpaScope` that applies to methods with a block as receiver.
 It additionally holds the block with all its informations.

-Instance Variables
+## Instance Variables

-  block: <CpaBlock> - the block that is used as the receiver.
+- `block: CpaBlock` - the block that is used as the receiver.